-With stunning visuals and sublimely constructed character depth, Center Of My World (Die Mitte der Welt) will immerse you in a dreamlike whirlwind of emotions, dark secrets and intricate relationships.
+With stunning visuals and sublimely constructed character depth, Centre Of My World (Die Mitte der Welt) will immerse you in a dreamlike whirlwind of emotions, dark secrets and intricate relationships.
 Based on Andreas Steinhöfel’s homonymous novel, the motion picture does not shy away from wholeheartedly tackling the book’s most heartrending scenes and themes, piecing together one of the most tasteful and phenomenal coming-of-age stories in German cinema.
 Jakob Erwa’s film delves into a variety of abstract and controversial topics like abandonment, young gay relationships and self-discovery, all of which cleverly intertwine in its mesmerising cinematography and leave you with a sense of quiet surrender by its closing reel.

 The past is locked and hidden behind new romance and friendships for seventeen-year-old Phil (Louis Hofmann), a teenager whose family issues slowly resurface and creep back up into his daily life when he returns to his provincial German village.
 Reunited with his eccentric mother, Glass (Sabine Timoteo), and his glum, withdrawn sister, Dianne (Ada Philine Stappenbeck), Phil realises that something has deeply changed since his earlier joyous childhood.
 Not only is his relationship with his sister now flat and distant, but his mother also seems vacant and distraught most of the time.
 The film retains its mystery throughout the slow-burning, but intense plot development and still manages to hold your interest and depict a harrowing story, without spoon-feeding the viewer too many hints or melodrama.